SharpBit/brawlstats/docs/index.rst

 Features
 ~~~~~~~~

-- Covers the full API
+- Covers all of the API endpoints.
-- Easy to use async or sync client
+- Use the same client for sync and async usage.
-- Helper functions to access other game files
+- Helper functions to access other game files such as maps and audio files.
+- Easy to use with an object oriented design.

 Installation
 ~~~~~~~~~~~~